curl/everything-curl/libcurl/easyhandle.md

 during the transfer from the easy handle.
 See [Post transfer information](getinfo.md).

-### Reuse!
+## Reuse

 Easy handles are meant and designed to be reused.
 When you have done a single transfer with the easy handle, you can immediately use it again for your next transfer.
 There are lots of gains to be had by this.

 All options are "sticky".
+If you make a second transfer with the same handle, the same options are used.
 They remain set in the handle until you change them again, or call `curl_easy_reset()` on the handle.

-If you make a second transfer with the same handle, the same options are used.
+## Reset

+By calling `curl_easy_reset()`, all options for the given easy handle will be reset and restored to their default values.
+The exact same values the options had when the handle was initially created.
+The caches remain intact.

+## Duplicate

+An easy handle, with all its currently set options, can be duplicated using `curl_easy_duphandle()`.
+It returns a copy of the handle passed in to it.

+The caches and other state information will not be carried over.